AndMastro/SVERAD/README.md

 ## Before you start

-If you want to use the code, we suggest to create a ```conda``` environmnet with one of the provided environment files (tested on Ubuntu 20.04) and clone the repository.
+If you want to use the code, we suggest you create a ```conda``` environmnet with one of the provided environment files (tested on Ubuntu 20.04) and clone the repository.
 To install SVERAD, move to the ```src/sverad``` folder and run the command

 ```bash